robertwenner/comics/doc/social.md

 To have the `Comic::Social::Mastodon` module toot for you, you must configure your Mastodon account.
 This is a one time setup.
-Log in to your Mastodon account, then go to development and click [New Application](https://mstdn.io/settings/applications/new) at the top right.
+Log in to your Mastodon account, then go to development in the left hand menu and click [New Application](https://mstdn.io/settings/applications/new) at the top right.

 * enter any name, like "comic updater"

 * enter any website (or use [https://github.com/robertwenner/comics](https://github.com/robertwenner/comics))

-* check the `write:media` and `write:statuses` permissions
+* check the `write:media` and `write:statuses` permissions; everything else
+  can be unchecked

 * save the page, then click your new app in the app list to reveal the details

-* from that details page, copy client key, client secret, and access token to your configuration file
+* from that details page, copy the access token to your configuration file as described below

-You can enable two-factor authentication in Mastodon and this code can still toot for you.
+This module should work with Mastodon servers version 3.1.3 or later.

 Configure your comic settings like this: